 During the first quarter of 2016, the Cheptuket-1 well (Block 12A) completed drilling to a depth of 3,083 meters.
 The well encountered oil shows, seen in cuttings and rotary sidewall cores, across a large interval of over 700 meters.
 Cheptuket-1 is the first well to test the Kerio Valley Basin proving the existence of a working petroleum system in a basin several hundred kilometers distant from the South Lokichar Basin.
-Additional technical work is required to analyze the results and consider a program to follow up on this result.
 The PR Marriott Rig-46 rig was released following completion of the well.
+A FTG survey over Block 12A has been completed to gain further data on this prospective area.
+Further exploration activities in Block 12A continue to be evaluated.